oscarbutler/Blackjack/README.md

 - If the user inputs 0 the programn will stop.

 - When the input to start the game is entered there will be 2 cards given, one to the user and one to the opponent.

+- Afterwards there will be a input option of hit and stick, this will allow the user to make a choice on whether to get another card or to not recieve anymore.

+- If the user sticks then the opponent will get an extra card.
 ## Technology Used

 - Python was used to make the code.